cfryanr/hikvision-download-assistant/README.md

 This application is written in Java, and therefore can run on pretty much any platform.

 You'll need a Java Runtime Environment on your computer.
+It must be Java version 11 or higher.

-Good news, you probably already have one!
+Good news, you might already have one!
 Open your command terminal and type `java -version` to check.

 Don't have one?
 You could install any JRE that you like, for example you could choose to install [OpenJDK](https://openjdk.java.net/install/index.html),